 Now that you know what that weird nagging feeling is, let’s get rid of it!
-Let’s talk about 6 techniques that you can implement today to help you defeat imposter syndrome.
+Let’s talk about 6 techniques that I’ve learned through personal experience and that you can implement today to help you defeat imposter syndrome.

 1. Change Your Self-Perception

-We all know that subtle voice in our head that whispers (or yells) things like “I’m not good enough”, “It was just luck” or “Anyone can do that” and how it sends us in a spiraling road of self-doubt.
+We all know that subtle voice in our head that whispers (or yells) things like “I’m not good enough”, “It was just luck,” or “Anyone can do that.”
+And we know how it sends us on a spiraling road of self-doubt.

-These automatic negative thoughts are the ANTs of our mind!
+These automatic negative thoughts are the ANTs of our minds!
 ANTs are automatic negative thoughts.
-These are subconscious thoughts that most of us don’t notice until they’ve swarmed our mind and taken over!
+These are subconscious thoughts that most of us don’t notice until they’ve swarmed our minds and taken over!

-When you start to allow the voice to speak louder and you start to repeat that whisper that you’re not good enough, your thoughts begin to reflect that same tone.
-If you allow negativity in your life you will start performing in a way that reflects the negative atmosphere and hinders your own growth and career.
+Unfortunately, when you start to allow the voice to speak louder and you start to repeat that whisper that you’re not good enough, your thoughts begin to reflect that same tone.
+If you allow negativity in your life, you will start performing in a way that reflects the negative atmosphere and hinders your own growth and career.
 That hindrance will then start building more into the illusions that you’re failing.

 It’s a vicious cycle that needs to be broken.

-Instead of thinking, speaking, and allowing those negative thoughts and ANTs into your life, try and find positive thoughts and reinforce them by looking at the things that you’ve accomplished in your hobby, life, or business.
+Instead of thinking, speaking, and allowing those negative thoughts (ANTs) into your life, try and find positive thoughts.
+Then reinforce them by looking at the things that you’ve accomplished in your hobby, life, or business.

-Sounds simple and stupid right?
-But I promise you, it works.
-When you start cherishing your own achievements, thanking those around you that are positive, and celebrating your wins everything feels different.
-This one simple behavior change will change your attitude and you’ll soon be able to identify the ANTs in your life and quickly smash them out of your mind, business, and life.
+When you start cherishing your own achievements, thanking those around you that are positive, and celebrating your wins, everything feels different.
+This one simple behavior change will change your attitude, and you’ll soon be able to identify the ANTs in your life and quickly smash them out of your mind, business, and life.

 2. Know That You’re Not The Only One With ANTs

-No matter how successful someone appears (or the ego that they boast on social media), we have all experienced imposter syndrome.
-Everyone has a case of feeling like they didn’t deserve something, that it was just luck, or that it’ll be gone in an instant from time to time.
+No matter how successful someone appears (or the ego that they put forward on social media), we have all experienced imposter syndrome.
+Everyone feels from time to time like they didn’t deserve something, that it was just luck, or that it’ll be gone in an instant.

 Challenge the ANTs by looking for evidence that proves the negative thoughts and whispers wrong.
 Start a “swipe” file of all your wins, happy moments, and praises.
 Each successful moment and win, no matter how big or small, is important and can help you beat imposter syndrome when you start hearing it.

 It’s extremely hard to listen to the ANTs and to feel discredited when you know the impact that you make on someone’s life.
-Even if you think that you’re not worthy of someone’s admiration that isn’t how the person that you helped feels.
-It’s time to accept others people’s praises about you and your work.
+Even if you think that you’re not worthy of someone’s admiration, that isn’t how the person that you helped feels.
+It’s time to accept other people’s praises about you and your work.